 Intensive Treatment Residential Program is a program that serves SPMI adults and provides services that will help the consumer manage the symptoms of his/her illness, develop daily living skills and learn to use natural community supports.
 They attend day treatment programs.
 A six to nine months residency is the expectation.

-MMAC Residential Program provides housing for pregnant women and women with young children who need more supports than the outpatient program offers.
-Women who live in this facility meet the federal guidelines for homelessness.
-The client participates in the day treatment program which is located off site.
+MMAC Residential Program provides housing supports for substance abusing females who need more support than the outpatient program offers.
+The clients participate in life skills groups at the residential facility and attend the day treatment program which is located off site.
 Staff provides 24 hour monitoring and security for the residents.
+RESIDENTIAL REFERRAL SA

 Respite Program: The Cobb & Douglas County Community Services Boards and Avita Community Services Boards have a Crisis Respite program that provides temporary respite housing.
 This service is monitored 24/7 by direct care staff.
 Crisis respite services include individualized engagement, crisis planning, linkage to treatment and other community resources for the individual to safely reside in a community and transportation assistance when needed to access appropriate levels of care.
 Referrals can be submitted electronically on the Cobb & Douglas County Community Services Boards website.
 Accessibility to the Crisis Respite Program can be through psychiatric inpatient facilities, Crisis Stabilization units (CSU), or 23 hour observation areas, hospitals, Core Providers, and emergency rooms or venues that may need crisis respite housing.
 The referral form is available by following the link.
 CRA APPLICATION